amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 * helpers for XJST constructions `apply` and `applyNext` using default mode;
 * `applyCtx` construction.

-BEMXJST is a superset of a [XJST template language](https://github.com/veged/xjst), which in turn is a Javascript superset.
+BEMXJST is a superset of [XJST template language](https://github.com/veged/xjst), which in turn is Javascript superset.

-BEM-XJST uses canonical XJST-syntax, extended by rules, related to BEM subject domain.
+BEM-XJST uses canonical XJST syntax extended by rules related to BEM subject domain.
 This kind of implementation allows BEMHTML templates with JS syntax to be executed in dev environment without preliminarily compilation.

 **NB:** `apply` and `applyNext` methods behavior is extended in BEM-XJST compared to XJST.
 Methods can take a string literal of a statement that can be cast to a string, instead of assignment statements.
 It means "set string as a mode".